 When teachers and administrators take away recess as a measure of discipline, they’re viewing recess as an optional part of the day.
 But recess is more essential than we might initially assume.
-Organizations like the CDC and the American Academy of Pediatrics recommend at least 20 minutes of recess a day for all elementary school students.
+Organizations like the Center for Disease Control (CDC) and the American Academy of Pediatrics recommend at least 20 minutes of recess a day for all elementary school students.
 This is because recess brings with it an array of benefits for both students and teachers.
 Recess gives kids the opportunity to:

 1. Release Energy

 As adults, our dependence on caffeine to get us through the day may leave us forgetting the energy we once naturally had as children.
 Children have natural levels of high energy that keep them moving from the moment they wake up to the moment their head hits their pillow, especially in their elementary school years.
 When they’re in school, this means children are likely to fidget and won’t always be able to sit still, especially for long periods of time.

 When children are able to expend some of their energy by getting out of their seats and going outside or to the gym, they can use that excess energy and refocus on the tasks at hand in the classroom.
 They’ll be more relaxed and receptive to learning –– a bonus for both students and teachers.